DigitalDoorSignage/DigitalDoorSignage/README.md

 docker-compose up -d
 ```

-Make sure to add the '-d' at the end to tell docker-compose to start the container in the deamon mode.
+Make sure to add the '-d' at the end to tell docker-compose to start the containers in the deamon mode.

 # Issue Workflow